2017-2018 Catalog > Graduate Studies > Graduate Academic Programs and Fields of Study > Ceramic Arts, M.F.A

 Program Director: Joyce Michaud, M.F.A., firstname.lastname@example.org; 301-696-3526

-The Master of Fine Arts in Ceramic Arts offers comprehensive research in the ceramic arts, providing academic preparation for matriculating students pursuing professional careers in personal artistic exploration, arts instruction, community arts and museum positions.
+The Master of Fine Arts in Ceramic Arts offers comprehensive research in the ceramic arts, and provides academic preparation for matriculating students pursuing professional careers in personal artistic exploration, arts instruction at all levels, community arts programs and museum positions.
 Creation of ceramic art is a multidisciplinary confluence of science and art.
 The production of three-dimensional works of art in the ceramic medium is a continuing exercise in critically assessing the results of a complex series of deliberate experiments culminating in an aesthetic judgment, documentation and exhibition.
 The M.F.A. degree program will ground students in the scientific requirements of ceramic arts and develop critical understanding of the aesthetics involved in exploring the third dimension.
 Innovative experiential process is the basis of the Hood College ceramic arts program history and the major thrust behind the curriculum.

-Candidates for the M.F.A. program must have obtained a baccalaureate degree , B.A. or B.F.A. as a studio arts major.
+Candidates for the M.F.A. program must have earned a baccalaureate degree , B.A. or B.F.A. as a studio arts major.
 To be considered for admission to the M.F.A. program, students must meet the admission requirements of the Hood College Graduate School.
 Interested parties must submit a completed application to the Hood College Graduate School as well as submitting official transcripts from all institutions attended.
-All applicants should submit a portfolio on CD of 20 images of personal work as 300 dpi digital images; a slide/image index with written objectives for the body of work; a résumé; an essay (no more than 500 words) discussing how the M.F.A. relates to previous experience, current direction, career and academic goals; and two letters of recommendation from individuals familiar with the applicant’s recent work.
+All applicants should submit a portfolio of 20 images of personal work as 300 dpi digital images on a CD or thumb drive; an image index with written objectives for the body of work; a résumé; an essay (no more than 500 words) discussing how the M.F.A. relates to previous experience, current direction, career and academic goals; and two letters of recommendation from individuals familiar with the applicant’s recent work.
 An interview and portfolio review with the director of the M.F.A. in Ceramic Arts is also required.

 The program allows students to pursue a terminal degree for an artist, the Master of Fine Arts in Ceramic Arts.